phoenixway/art/Rain or For Our Angels.md

 Will wash away our pain
 And we
 Will never be the same
+We'll fight until we breathe
 We'll fight until we live
-We'll fight until we breathe

-And when your time is running out
+And when your life is running out
 When you have no streght to carry on
 Remember you hold the light of all us
 You fight this battle with all us